 For decades I was filled with insecurity about my musical ability.

 I would ruminate after performances.
 This second-guessing went beyond my playing to include things I said in conversation, emails, and more.
 I would beat myself up and worry about anything I thought was a mistake that couldn’t be undone.

 - It caused me to second-guess big and small decisions

 - I was making unfavorable comparisons to other people

 - I was less present around my family.

 The voice of my inner critic practically drowned out every other idea in my head.

 A year ago I talked about this in a short video.
-I’d been exploring this subject for years through therapy, podcasts, books, etc.
+I’d been exploring therapy, podcasts, books, etc.

-A year ago Evan Gregor introduced me to a process that clicked for me.
+Then Evan Gregor introduced me to a process that clicked for me.
+In a nutshell, it has to do with reconciling inner conflict through mindful self-dialogue.
 Watch the full video here (to skip the intro, FF to 2:42)

 Working with Evan was a game-changer.
 Now I’m able to notice my inner critic coming up, and while I still see “mistakes” for what they are, I’m more able to regulate my emotions.